 Send order notifications

-By default, this setting is inactive.
-Activating the Send Order Notification toggle reveals the following notification settings:
+Activate the Send Order Notifications toggle to reveal the following notification settings:

-Send emails to - Select the team members who should receive notifications.
+• Send emails to - Select the team members who should receive notifications.
+Read our article about managing teams and team members if you need to add people.

 💡 Keep in mind, team notification emails show order details for up to 25 new orders.
-If there are more than 25 new orders, log in to the platform to access more details.
+If there are more than 25 new orders, visit the Registration Orders page in your Event on the Webex Events platform to review all orders.

 Now that you've learned all about Registration Settings, read our article about managing Registration!